 11. Why not have a YouTube channel and/or do a video blog instead?

 Mainly, four reasons.
-1) I’m old school, which means I gravitate more toward reading and writing, 2) Reading is fundamentally important, and I think everyone should do a lot of it, 3) It’s much quicker to write a post than it is to produce a high quality video demonstrating/showing/explaining something, so it’s a time thing, 4) Since I don’t do this to make money, the return on investment (ROI) for me is already low and would be much lower if I produced videos (see #3).
+1) I’m old school, which means I gravitate more toward reading and writing, 2) Reading is fundamentally important, and I think everyone should do a lot of it, 3) It’s much quicker to write a post than it is to produce a high quality video demonstrating/showing/explaining something, so it’s a time thing, 4) Since I don’t do this to make money, the return on investment (ROI) for me is already low and would be much lower if I produced videos (see #3 above in this question).